dchandak99/E-Shop/controllers/README.md

-This is the controller part of the architecture
+This is the controller part of the MVC architecture